 DIMINISHING RETURNS

-Welcome to the Law of Diminishing Returns, a principle from economics which holds that as investment increases, returns diminish relative to the investment.
+This is a principle from economics which holds that as investment increases, returns diminish relative to the investment (or cost).
 Tap the graph below to see various diminishing returns scenarios..

 The black line represents return-on-investment.
-The linear growth line shows what it'd look like if returns equaled investment (costs).
-As you can see the returns begin well, returning more than the cost but at a point they fall below costs.
+The linear growth line shows what it would look like if returns equaled cost.
+As you can see the returns begin well, returning more than the cost but at a point they fall below the cost.

-When it comes to Happiness and Wealth, we can take our friend Mr. F. Cat, he's the one who's full of pizza.
-Fat Cat loves cars, and gets immense joy from furnishing his garage with gleaming supercars like a feline Jay Leno... to begin with, but at a certain point each shiny new automobile adds less joy than the last.
+When it comes to Happiness and Wealth, we can take our friend Mr. F. Cat—he's the one who's full of pizza.
+Fat Cat is a motor-head, and gets immense joy from furnishing his garage with gleaming supercars like a feline Jay Leno... to begin with, but at a certain point each shiny new automobile adds less joy than the last.
 He ponders to himself, how can I make more joy?
 Then he spots Mr. A. Cat and has an idea.

 Graph before swap